raksmotta/raksmotta/README.md

     height="300"/>

   <div align="right">
-    <p align="justify" style="color:red">This is an artwork by one of my favourite artists: <a href="https://rokkakuayako.com/">ROKKAKU AYAKO</a>.
+    <p align="justify">This is an artwork by one of my favourite artists: <a href="https://rokkakuayako.com/">ROKKAKU AYAKO</a>.
 I am also a big fan of YOSHITOMO NARA and AYA TAKANO.</p>
   </div>
 </div>